Donella365/lab3-splunk/README.md

 **Remediation:** the NSG rule was updated to restrict RDP access to a single trusted IP address, closing the exposure.

-This turned a routine lab exercise into a live demonstration of the lab's core lesson: **exposed remote-access ports get attacked continuously and immediately**, and log-based detection is how you find out it's happening.
+This was a live demonstration of a core lesson: **exposed remote-access ports get attacked continuously and immediately**, and log-based detection is how you find out it's happening.

 ---